four adults and child in small boat wearing yellow life jackets

 4. Vessel safety check - ensure your boat and all engines are fully serviced.
 Carry an auxiliary motor.

-5. Carry at least two means of communication,one should be a VHF marine radio with channel 16, the universal distress frequency, check out the marine radio networks and keep your radio on at all times.
+5. Carry at least two means of communication,one should be a VHF marine radio with channel 16, the universal distress frequency, and keep your radio on at all times.
 Tell someone of your plans and anticipated time of return.

 6. Lifejackets, the single most important safety equipment items for your vessel.Take them and wear them.
 When in the water wearing one will increase your survival time.

-7. Check the Weather - get the latest marine forecast before you leave.
+7. Check the Weather - get the latest marine forecast from the Australian Bureau of Meteorology before you leave.
 If it is doubtful, don't go!
 Take advice, contact your local boating club or an experienced Skipper you know.
 Crossing bars in any weather can be dangerous.

 8. If you are suddenly in an unfamiliar situation, remain calm, assess your position, identify the problem and call for assistance.The national telephone number for emergency services in Australia including AMBULANCE, FIRE, and POLICE is 000.